What We Believe

 Restoration Anglican Church.
 It’s a name we chose carefully, and we think it says a lot about who we are and what we believe:

 Restoration: The Bible promises that Jesus is coming back as King to restore all things and to reconcile all things to God.
 He is bringing a new heavens and a new earth.
 In those last days, there will be a judgment and a separation.
 Truth will be vindicated.
 We will receive beauty for ashes.
 The broken will be bound up.
 The devastations of many generations will be repaired.
 Tears will be wiped away.
 What we believe about Jesus’ coming reign also influences how we live in this present time.
 It affects our priorities, our relationships, our materialism, our generosity—everything.
 We are a church compelled by God’s project of restoration.

 Anglican: We are part of the multi-ethnic, multi-national, multi-cultural Anglican Communion that is historically rooted in the English Reformation.
 Specifically, we are a parish of the Diocese of the Mid-Atlantic in the Anglican Church in North America.
 Our Anglican identity also shapes who we are liturgically.
 We want to express the hallmarks of Anglican liturgy—dignity, historicity, and transcendence—in our worship.

 Church: We are not just a community, a chapel, a service agency, or a group of friends.
 We are a gathering of God’s people, the worldwide body of Christ.
 In the New Testament, we see that God chooses to gather Christians into discrete local congregations under the servant leadership of deacons, presbyters, and bishops.
 It is as a church that God chooses to use us to serve the world and to grow us as disciples of Jesus Christ.

-We affirm the Global Anglican Future Conference (GAFCON) Statement and Jerusalem Declaration issued 29 June 2008.
+We affirm the Jerusalem Declaration issued by the Global Anglican Future Conference (GAFCON) in June 2008.